Why transition from TextExpander to Typinator

 In most cases, you will find that your imported sets (the “groups” from TextExpander) work similarly in Typinator, but you may need to get used to some of Typinator’s more specific features.
 For example, Typinator does not have any special options for delimiters.
 Instead, it has a simple “whole word” checkbox that helps to type abbreviations naturally without needing to adjust technical details.

-Once you are up and running with Typinator, you will probably want to check out some of the more advanced features of Typinator that are not available in TextExpander.
+Once you are up and running with Typinator, you may want to check out some of the more advanced features, that are not available in TextExpander.
 Among these features are

 - powerful regular expression sets for replacing complex patterns,